KonstantKuz/ArenaSDK/README.md

 - ####ArenaSDKManager.Instance.AuthorizeUser
 Use this function to authorize user.

-- ####ArenaSDKManager.Instance.LoadUserInfo
-Manually load UserInfo

 - ####ArenaSDKManager.Instance.LoadLeaderBoard
 Load game's leaderboard using leaderboard alias.

 - ####ArenaSDKManager.Instance.UpdateUserStatistics
-Udpate user's scores on different leaderboards.
+Update user's scores on different leaderboards.

+- ####ArenaSDKManager.Instance.LoadUserInfo
+Manually load UserInfo.
+You can use this function when ArenaSDKManager.Instance.OnUserInfoLoadFailed is fired.

-- ####ArenaSDKManager.Instance.- ####ArenaSDKManager.Instance.
+- ####ArenaSDKManager.Instance.- ####ArenaSDKManager.Instance.UpdateAccessToken
-Manually request access token
+Manually request access token.
+You can use this function when ArenaSDKManager.Instance.OnAccessTokenUpdateFailed is fired.